The Third Part of the Night: Plot

-Later when in his bed, a mysterious masked man visit him and talks about deals they did before the war, gives Michal a book and tells him about a prophecy before saying he himself is fleeing to Switzerland and also that he believes he will find his son one day just as he believes that Michal must find the woman he loved again.
+Later when in his bed, a mysterious masked man visit him and talks about deals they did before the war, gives Michał a book and tells him about a prophecy before saying he himself is fleeing to Switzerland and also that he believes he will find his son one day just as he believes that Michał must find the woman he loved again.
 He reveals he wears a mask because he is "afraid to look at his own face".
 It is revealed the man's name is Mr. Rosencranc when they say farewell.
-Michal reads pages that the man marked for him in the book about "a woman clothed with the sun and the moon under her feet", "a dragon appearing to devour her child", and "a war above in which Michał and his angels fight the dragon, which was cast out, and the woman was given wings so she could fly to wilderness".
+Michał reads pages that the man marked for him in the book about "a woman clothed with the sun and the moon under her feet", "a dragon appearing to devour her child", and "a war above in which Michał and his angels fight the dragon, which was cast out, and the woman was given wings so she could fly to wilderness".
 The mysterious man walks through a graveyard outside, takes off his mask and meets an old lady to whom he shows some documents, probably to travel.
 But as they leave, men from the SD or Gestapo appear and drag the old lady away while they shoot the man.
-Michal runs out and talks to a woman who looks like his wife.
-Later, talking with his father, the conversation becomes surreal as his father says he has never heard of "that man" before, and Michal says he "later only saw him once, from a window", and then a brutal roundup of people on the streets by SS and Wehrmacht is seen through a window, and a man tearing up a paper from his pocket before all are herded into trucks.
-Michal runs to the woman with a baby and says he saw a "him" being taken away and she says Michal now must provide for her and the child.
-Michal is then again shown talking to his father who tells him "there is nothing to save, the world has vanished" and that he must "fathom the new laws that govern the decay" and adjust himself to them, and that that's why Michal has "acted correctly but cruel", to which Michal says he can redeem anything he did, "even the presence of our children in this world".
+Michał runs out and talks to a woman who looks like his wife.
+Later, talking with his father, the conversation becomes surreal as his father says he has never heard of "that man" before, and Michał says he "later only saw him once, from a window", and then a brutal roundup of people on the streets by SS and Wehrmacht is seen through a window, and a man tearing up a paper from his pocket before all are herded into trucks.
+Michał runs to the woman with a baby and says he saw a "him" being taken away and she says Michał now must provide for her and the child.
+Michał is then again shown talking to his father who tells him "there is nothing to save, the world has vanished" and that he must "fathom the new laws that govern the decay" and adjust himself to them, and that that's why Michał has "acted correctly but cruel", to which Michał says he can redeem anything he did, "even the presence of our children in this world".
 At the lab he sees his wife again but when he blinks it turns out it was a random nurse.
-He and other patients have a heated discussion on authors like Nietzsche, Spengler, Proust and Balzac when a memory from "when all the professors was taken away" is mentioned, and Michal imagines the same nurse as his wife again.
+He and other patients have a heated discussion on authors like Nietzsche, Spengler, Proust and Balzac when a memory from "when all the professors was taken away" is mentioned, and Michał imagines the same nurse as his wife again.